muscaiu/react-firebase-pi-v2/README.md

 # Raspberry Pi test project aiming to control lights
-# Uses React, MaterialUI on the Fe and Express on the BE
+# Uses React, MaterialUI on the FE and Express on the BE

 [![Build Status](https://travis-ci.org/muscaiu/react-firebase-pi-v2.svg?branch=master)](https://travis-ci.com/muscaiu/react-firebase-pi-v2)
 # First thigs to do after installing Pi